Andy Kim: Primary election

 After Murphy declined to participate in what would have been the first primary debate, Kim discussed his candidacy and platform alone with the New Jersey Globe on February 4.
 The two debated on February 18, in a live-streamed event again hosted by the New Jersey Globe.
 Polls conducted since October showed Kim maintaining a lead over Murphy with a plurality of support.
 On February 10, Kim secured New Jersey's Monmouth County Democratic Party nomination, the first in the state, having won the county convention with 265 votes to Murphy's 181.
 The result was seen as an upset, as it was Murphy's home county, and various county officials had already endorsed her.
 Kim won the endorsement of his home county of Burlington on February 24 with 90% of the vote.
 Ultimately, Kim won 17 of the 19 county line endorsements.

-On February 26, Kim's legal team filed a federal lawsuit in the District Court of New Jersey, seeking the abolition of the "county line" ballot system, being joined by opponents Patricia Campos-Medina and Larry Hamm.
+On February 26, Kim's legal team sued in the District Court of New Jersey to abolish the "county line" ballot system, joined by opponents Patricia Campos-Medina and Larry Hamm.
 Kim called the system "unconstitutional" and sought a general redesign of ballots.
 After Murphy dropped out of the race, Kim said he would continue his efforts against the county line procedure.
 Politico reported Kim would stand to benefit from the line due to a lack of serious opposition, but the lawsuit proceeded.
-Federal judge Zahid Quraishi struck down the county line on March 29, and directed clerks to instead print ballots with candidates organized by office in randomized order for the 2024 primary election.
+Federal judge Zahid Quraishi struck down the county line on March 29, and directed clerks to instead print ballots with candidates organized by office in random order for the 2024 primary election.
 The Third Circuit Court of Appeals declined to block the ruling on April 4, 2024, ahead of a deadline to finalize ballot designs for the primary on April 5.

 On March 24, 2024, Murphy announced that she was suspending her campaign.
 In his statement after Murphy announced she was dropping out, Kim asked supporters to respect her, saying, "we are all a part of something bigger than all of us".
-After Murphy's campaign suspension, Kim was considered the presumptive nominee, and many predicted an easy victory in the general election.
-Various news outlets, including The Hill, considered Murphy dropping out a victory for Kim against "machine politics" in New Jersey.
-The development, along with the Menendez scandal, helped boost Kim's campaign further and spurred hope of greater reform.
+Kim was then considered the presumptive nominee, and many predicted an easy victory in the general election.
+Various news outlets, including The Hill, considered Murphy's withdrawal a victory for Kim against New Jersey "machine politics".
+The development, along with the Menendez scandal, helped boost Kim's campaign and spurred hope of greater reform.

-On June 4, Kim won the Democratic primary, defeating Patricia Campos-Medina and Larry Hamm with 75% of the vote.
+On June 4, Kim won the Democratic primary with 75% of the vote.